-ASOC COURSE FEE REFUND TABLE Pofund Circumstances Refund of Material Application Refund Circumstances Refund of Tuition Fees Paid Fees Fee Withdrawal at least 12 full weeks or more prior to agreed start date.
+ASOC COURSE FEE REFUND TABLE Refund Circumstances Refund of Tuition Fees Paid Refund of Material Fees Application Fee Withdrawal at least 12 full weeks or more prior to agreed start date.
 100% 100% No refund Withdrawal between 6 to 11 full weeks prior to the agreed Start date.
 50% 100% No refund Withdrawal in 5 full weeks or less No refund No refund No refund Withdrawal after the course start date No refund No refund No refund Course withdrawn by the School 100% 100% 100% Application rejected by the School 100% 100% No Refund The course is not provided fully to the student because the School has a sanction imposed by a government regulator.
-Refund of unused portion of tuition fees for future terms No refund No refund Visa refused prior to the course commencement Total amount of the pre-paid fees received by ASOC for the course in respect of the student course less the following amount (a) 5% of the total amount of pre-paid fees that the provider received in respect of the student for the course before the default day; or (b) a maximum sum of \$500 whichever is lesser 100% No refund Visa is refused after the commencement of the studies due to not meeting visa requirements.
+Refund of unused portion of tuition fees for future terms No refund No refund Visa refused prior to the course commencement Total amount of the pre-paid fees received by ASOC for the course in respect of the student course less the following amount (a) 5% of the total amount of pre-paid fees that the provider received in respect of the student for the course before the default day; or (b) a maximum sum of \$500 whichever is lesser 100% 100% Visa is refused after the commencement of the studies due to not meeting visa requirements.
 The refund amount = weekly tuition fee x the number of weeks in the default period a.
 The weekly tuition fee = total tuition fee for the course / number of calendar days in the course x 7.
-This amount is rounded up to the nearest whole dollar. b.The number of weeks in the default period = number of calendar days from the default day to the end of the period to which the payment relates/7 No Refund No refund RPL fee No refund if the 'Statement of Attainment' is provided No refund No refund Visa refused due to submission of the fraudulent documents by or on behalf of the student No refund No refund No refund Withdrawal from the course without notification or breaching their visa conditions No refund No refund No refund Visa cancelled due to actions of the student No refund No refund No refund Student abandons the course No refund No refund No refund The School cancels an enrolment due to serious student misconduct No refund No refund No refund
+This amount is rounded up to the nearest whole dollar. b.
+The number of weeks in the default period = number of calendar days from the default day to the end of the period to which the payment relates/7 No Refund No refund RPL fee No refund if the 'Statement of Attainment' is provided No refund No refund Visa refused due to submission of the fraudulent documents by or on behalf of the student No refund No refund No refund Withdrawal from the course without notification or breaching their visa conditions No refund No refund No refund Visa cancelled due to actions of the student No refund No refund No refund Student abandons the course No refund No refund No refund